-The term "normalized air concentration," often referred to as χ/Q ("chi over Q"), is used to express the air concentration at a receptor independent of the amount of material released from a given source.
-It is more formally represented as $\overline{C{sec}}(i,x)/Q{0_i}$ in units of s/m3.
-The original source term or release amount (Q{0i}) is a component of the downwind depleted source strength (Q{xi}), as discussed in more detail in Section 3.6 (see Equation 3.35).
+The term "normalized air concentration," often referred to as $\chi/Q$ ("chi over Q"), is used to express the air concentration at a receptor independent of the amount of material released from a given source.
+It is more formally represented as $\overline{C{\rm sec}}(i,x)/Q{0_i}$ in units of s/m3.
+The original source term or release amount $(Q{0i})$ is a component of the downwind depleted source strength $(Q{xi})$ , as discussed in more detail in Section 3.6 (see Equation 3.35).

 The normalized air concentration is unique with regard to the distance between the source and receptor and the direction associated with the source-receptor pair as well as the characteristics of the source material (i.e., particle size and deposition velocity) and the local meteorology.
-As a practical matter, when it is performing air dispersion calculations, MILDOS-AREA first calculates the χ /Q value for a source-receptor pair by using Equation 3.26, 3.28, or both, with the original source term (Q{0i}) set to 1 Ci/s.
+As a practical matter, when it is performing air dispersion calculations, MILDOS4 first calculates the $\chi/Q$ value for a source-receptor pair by using Equation 3.26, 3.28, or both, with the original source term ( $Q{0i}$ ) set to a unit release (1 Ci/s).
 Thus, further calculation of the actual downwind air concentration for each time step (see Section 6.4 for the definition of a time step) considered is accomplished by multiplying the normalized air concentration by the release amount for each time step.